-An Expert Team - Golf is getting so diverse that coach cannot know everything about golf anymore.
+An Expert Team — Golf is getting so diverse that a coach cannot know everything about golf anymore.
 Good coaches will surround themselves with a team of experts that may include a fitness instructor, sports psychologist, nutritionist, and others.
 You may not need all those experts but having them at your disposal could be a huge benefit to you.

 Wherever your golf journey is heading, let’s get you there.
 There are nearly 29,000 PGA Professionals ready to help.
 Find yours at pga.com/journeys.